clitetailor/react-epic/docs/CounterExample.md

 setState(counter => reset(counter)) // Output: 0
 ```

-But then you will find it is not enough.
+But then you will find this is not enough.
 For example, when you call an ajax.
 Can you put an ajax into `setState`.
+Yes, you can, but this seems not very attractive.
+You need something more consistency than this.
 So we come up with another solution: RxJS

 ```jsx
 let counter$ = new BehaviorSubject(0)